abheeee03/solana-faucet/README.md

 # Airdropper - A Solana Faucet

-## for the repo and start contributing
+fork the repo and start contributing